myafka/HN-API-Docs/README.md

   * show - post with something that you've made
 * job - thread where you can post job offers
 * comment - self-explanatory
-* poll - a survey with set of answer options, each answer is a pollopt
+* poll - a survey with a set of answer options, each answer is a pollopt

 The site has several collections of stories:
 * top stories (https://news.ycombinator.com/news) - top of the recent stories